adrien-cuisse/c-lib-rubiks-core/README.md

 ## 🧐 Why not using official notation / Why using this functions naming ?

-Official terminology uses capital letters (first letter for Left, Front, Right, Up, Down, Back) which mean 'rotate that face clockwise as if it was the front one, resulting visually in a counter-intuitive move Here we are only using visual notation to keep code understandable, eg., B means 'rotate back face clockwise', and without rotating the cube to get the back face in front we get a visual anticlockwise rotation of the back
+Official terminology uses capital letters (first letter for Left, Front, Right, Up, Down, Back) which mean "rotate that face clockwise as if it was the front one", resulting visually in a counter-intuitive move Here we are only using visual notation to keep code understandable, eg., B means 'rotate back face clockwise', and without rotating the cube to get the back face in front we get a visual anticlockwise rotation of the back